InsightDataScience/docker-workshop/chapter3/README.md

  we should still see both entries!

 This is the end of Chapter 3, we have successfully setup a database using Docker!
-To finish this workshop strongly, let us combine what we have learned in Chapter 2 and Chapter 3!
+To finish this workshop strongly, let us combine what we have learned in Chapter 2 and Chapter 3 in [Chapter 4](../chapter4/README.md)!